n2x4/neomesh/docs/MeshCore/meshcore-letsmesh-observer.md

 When your setup asks about additional/custom brokers, choose **yes** and add NEO MQTT.

 - NEO MQTT setup doc: https://neome.sh/docs/MeshCore/meshcore-mqtt
-You can view the local [Live Map](https://live.neome.sh/) once your uploads are flowing.
+oming Soon - You can view the local once your uploads are flowing.

 ## MeshMapper + Wardriving